JuZNyC/qcfirst/README.md

 # CunySecond

 ## Purpose
-The purpose of the site is to simnplify how and improve upon how Professors and Students plan and make their schedules for classes.
-Cunyfirst is clunky and unoptimized.
-We want to streamline the experience especially when it comes to devices that are not desktops.
+The purpose of the site is to simnplify how and improve upon how Professors <br />
+and Students plan and make their schedules for classes.
+Cunyfirst is clunky and<br />
+unoptimized.
+We want to streamline the experience especially when it comes to devices<br />
+that are not desktops.

 ## Resources and Technology used
 - Figma
 - React.js
 - MongoDB
 - Node.js

+##Deliverable 2 update
+Jun Zheng worked on the index, newUser, and lostUserPass<br />
+Eli Szafranski worked on classInfo, enroll, CreateAClass, facultyHomepage, and studentHomepage

 ## Visual Designs